openthread/ot-ns/cli/README.md

 ```

 While in a node context, there is a shortcut to execute global-scope commands instead of node-specific OT CLI
 commands.
 This is adding the exclamation mark '!' character before the command.
+This is useful to avoid frequently
+changing between global and node contexts.

 ```bash
 > node 2